eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Wallet Unit, the Relying Party obtains the status list from the URL specified in the attestation and verifies the value encoded at the bit position given by the index value in the attestation.
-- A revocation list is a list of PID identifiers or attestations identifiers revoked by the PID Provider or Attestation Provider.
+- A revocation list is a list of PID identifiers or attestation identifiers revoked by the PID Provider or Attestation Provider.
 To get the status of the PID or attestation it has received from the Wallet Unit, the Relying Party obtains the revocation list from the URL specified in the attestation and